Daimler Truck

 Our next steps

-We still have a long way to go on our journey towards zero-emission road transport.
+We still have a long way to go on our journey towards CO2e-neutral road transport.
 These are the next milestones:

 • We are working intensively on the battery-electric eAtego for medium-duty distribution haulage.

-• We are further developing our hydrogen-powered Mercedes-Benz GenH2 Truck.
+• We are further developing our hydrogen-powered Mercedes-Benz GenH2 Truck and we are now building a first customer-trial fleet of Mercedes-Benz GenH2 Trucks.